isomerpages/nhg-gri/_about-us/GRI Departments.md

 <summary><strong>Centre for Medical Technologies &amp; Innovations (CMTi)</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>The NHG Centre for Medical Technologies &amp; Innovations (CMTi) is dedicated
+<p>The NHG Centre for Medical Technologies &amp; Innovations (CMTi) plays
-to fostering a culture of innovation in healthcare.</p>
-<p>CMTi provides comprehensive support to clinicians and healthcare professionals
-in developing cutting-edge medical technologies and innovative solutions.
-CMTi focuses on addressing unmet clinical needs and enhancing patient care through a structured framework that includes funding, talent development, and partnerships with academic and industry leaders.</p>
+an integral role in the innovation ecosystem to help facilitate the development of innovative MedTech solutions that can address unmet healthcare needs and contribute to improved patient and healthcare outcomes.
+This is achieved through a structured framework that includes funding, talent development, and partnerships with academic and industry leaders.</p>
-<p>CMTi's initiatives include the Clinician Innovator Preparatory Programme
-(CiPP), which equips participants with essential skills in HealthTech innovation.
-This program is open to clinicians and healthcare professionals within NHG, offering training and mentorship to develop projects that improve healthcare delivery.
-By fostering collaboration and providing resources, CMTi aims to be a leader in healthcare innovation, driving advancements that benefit both patients and the broader medical community.</p>
 <p>Learn more about CMTi here.</p>
 <p></p>
 </div>